HatchedCode/CPTS-451-Project/README.md

 # CPTS-451-Project
-This repo wil host the cpts451 project
+This repo will host the cpts451 project